soffes/blog/posts/2012-05-03-rubymotion-review.markdown

 After paying the $149.99 for RubyMotion, I was excited to try it out.
 The installation process was super easy.
 There was a small issue with it not finding my version of Xcode right away, but I have a pre-release version, so that's understandable.

-*I got my first app up and running in less than a minute* (once I got my Xcode issues sorted out).
+==I got my first app up and running in less than a minute== (once I got my Xcode issues sorted out).
 Already way impressed.

 ### Ruby Instead of Objective-C